 Constipation and feeling sleepy are the most common problems, but there are things you can do to help prevent these.
 Side effects can often be managed by changing the dose or by adding other medicines.

-More details about the treatments discussed in this section can be found in our document Prostate Cancer.
+More details about the treatments discussed in this section can be found in Prostate Cancer.

-More information about the treatment of cancer spread to bones can be found in our document Bone Metastases.
+More information about the treatment of cancer spread to bones can be found in Bone Metastases.

 Last Medical Review: 01/09/2015